yzgyyang/stuff/BeagleBone_FreeBSD_SPI_Setup.md

 # Goal

-Build a physical [Tinderbox](https://ci.freebsd.org/tinderbox/) that uses LED lights to display the current FreeBSD build status.
+Started as a side project on my first weeks of interning at The FreeBSD Foundation, it finally met our expetation to become a useful LED display of the current [FreeBSD CI](https://ci.freebsd.org/) (continuous integration) build status and run 7*24 in our Kitchener office.

 # Prerequisites

 - A working installation of FreeBSD
-- BeagleBone Green with a 4GB micro-SD card and a serial cable
+- BeagleBone Green with a 4GB micro-SD card, a serial cable and a compatible wireless USB adapter
-- An addressible LED RGB strip [Sparkfun APA102](https://www.sparkfun.com/products/14015)
+- An addressible LED RGB strip, this project uses [Sparkfun APA102](https://www.sparkfun.com/products/14015)

 # Steps